-- Verbal reprimand and reminder of the expectations of behaviour - Moved seat or place to sit by an adult / or to work on your own
+Verbal reprimand and reminder of the expectations of behaviour

-- Loss of privileges KS2 Detention / KS1 Missed playtime - The setting of written tasks such as an account of their behaviour - School based community service, such as tidying a classroom - Time out in another class completing work in another class this will be in parallel class or class above or below or to the Headteacher's Office - Time out In both KS1 and KS2 this will be with either the Headteacher or Senior Teacher.
-This will usually be for the remainder of the morning, lunchtime, or afternoon session.
+- Moved seat or place to sit by an adult / or to work on your own - Loss of privileges KS2 Detention / KS1 Missed playtime - The setting of written tasks such as an account of their behaviour - School based community service, such as tidying a classroom - Time out in another class completing work in another class this will be in parallel class or class above or below or with the Headteacher in their office - Time out with senior staff In KS1 this will be with Assistant Head or Deputy.
+In KS2 this will be with Head teacher, Deputy or Assistant Head teacher.
+This will usually be for the remainder of the morning, lunchtime, or afternoon session